Skip to Main Content

 Research Stages

-We recommend that you undertake reading and researching in two stages: first, reading broadly and generally about your topic, and next narrowing down to what exactly you want to say in your essay.
+We recommend that you undertake reading and research in two stages: first, read broadly and generally about your topic.
+Next, narrow down your reading to the specific issues that you will address in your essay.

 Start from general and basic texts